 The orbitography beacons used in the Cospas-Sarsat System are provided by Denmark, Norway, the USA and France.
-The complete list of beacons, including the identification and location of each, is provided in the Cospas-Sarsat Data Distribution Plan, document C/S A.001.
+The complete list of beacons, including the identification and location of each, is provided on the Cospas-Sarsat website www.cospas-sarsat.org.